KILTprotocol/docs/docs/develop/01_sdk/05_troubleshoot.md

 ### Solution

 Your project might be using polyfills for the NodeJS built-in `Buffer`, which can cause conflicts with some polkadot-js libraries such as `@polkadot/react-identicon`.
-Try if upgrading the SDK and its dependencies to their latest versions allows you to drop these polyfills from your configuration.
+You can try upgrading the SDK and its dependencies to their latest versions.
+It's possible that upgrading will allow you to drop these polyfills from your configuration.